kevin-li-195/blog/public/markdown_posts/2016-08-24-sampling-monad.md

 We **could** test if our sample mean is significantly different from the expected win rate of 2/3, but the test data should be adequately convincing.
-It seems that we can trust Kevin Spacey (for now).

 #### Swindler's Dice